nash403/fine-mq/README.md

 ### const mq = createFineMediaQueries(aliases, defaultMatchedMediaQueries)

-Initialise helpers for your media query aliases.
+Initialize helpers for your media query aliases.
 Other aliases can be registered afterwards.

 `defaultMatchedMediaQueries` is for universal apps that need default values on SSR.